urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/sg/sgwt.md

     ~

 A simple case of the conditional printf.
-When our condition evaluates to `&` we print our `r`.
+When our condition evaluates to true we print our `r`.
 Most useful in computation dealing with dynamic data.